qtepics/qtepics.github.io/environment_variables.md

 If the directory containing the header files  is not on the standard compiler include path, its location can be defined using this variable.

+An alternative to defining an environment variable is to define this value in qeframework's configure/CONFIG_SITE file.

 ### PROTOBUF_LIB_DIR (Optional)

 If you want to build the QE Framework with Archiver Appliance support (QE_ARCHAPPL_SUPPORT=YES), Google Protocol Buffers have to be installed on the system.
 If the directory containing the libraries is not on the standard library path, its location can be defined using this variable.

+An alternative to defining an environment variable is to define this value in qeframework's configure/CONFIG_SITE file.

 ### QE_TARGET_DIR (Optional/Deprecated)